-On July 8, 2022, the Osage Pipeline, which is owned by Osage Pipe Line Company, LLC ("Osage"), a joint venture between El Dorado Osage Company LLC and CHS McPherson Refinery Inc., experienced a release of crude oil at a location approximately 5 miles north of Cushing, Oklahoma.
+On July 8, 2022, the Osage Pipeline, which is owned by Osage Pipe Line Company, Puget Sound

+HF Sinclair Puget Sound Refining LLC ("Osage" HFS Puget Sound) has been engaged in discussions with, and has responded to document requests from, the Northwest Clean Air Agency ("NWCAA"), a joint venture between El Dorado Osage Company LLC and CHS McPherson Refinery Inc., experienced a release of crude oil at a location approximately 5 miles north of Cushing, Oklahoma.

 Osage and Holly Energy Partners - Operating, L.P. ("HEP Operating"), the operator of the Osage Pipeline, are working with federal, state, tribal, and local governmental agencies, as well as the affected landowners.
 On September 13, 2023, Osage and HEP Operating received an offer for settlement from the EPA and the DOJ.
-After several months of negotiations, the EPA, the DOJ, Osage, and HEP Operating reached an agreement that resolves the civil claims of the United States under the Federal Clean Water Act, subject to certain reservations of rights by the United States, in exchange for the payment of a \$7.4 million civil penalty and performance of certain items of injunctive relief by Osage and HEP Operating.
-The agreement is set forth in a Consent Decree lodged in federal court on January 30, 2024.
-The Consent Decree was subject to a review and comment period of 30 days, which concluded on March 7, 2024.
-On March 26, 2024, the United States filed a Motion to Enter the Consent Decree, which was granted that same day.
-As a result, the Consent Decree was entered by the Court on March 26, 2024.
-The \$7.4 million civil penalty, plus a nominal amount of statutory interest, was paid on April 5, 2024.
+After several months of negotiations, DOJ (collectively, the "PSR Matter Government Agencies") regarding HFS Puget Sound's compliance with the CAA, Emergency Planning and Community Right-to-Know Act ("EPCRA") and related regulations, and similar Washington laws and regulations, at its Puget Sound Refinery.
+HFS Puget Sound acquired the Puget Sound Refinery from Equilon Enterprises LLC dba Shell Oil Products US ("SOPUS") on November 1, 2021.
+The discussions with the PSR Matter Government Agencies have included the following topics: (a) an information request issued in March 2022 by the EPA, the DOJ, Osage, and HEP Operating reached an agreement that resolves the civil claims pursuant to CAA Section 114, covering periods of ownership of the United States under the Federal Clean Water Act, subject to certain reservations Puget Sound Refinery by both HFS Puget Sound and SOPUS; (b) a Notice of rights Violation issued by the United States, in exchange for EPA to SOPUS and HFS Puget Sound on September 29, 2023, alleging violations of the payment of a \$7.4 million civil penalty CAA, EPCRA and performance of certain items of the Pollution Prevention Act; and (c) the PSR Matter Government Agencies' potential injunctive relief by Osage demands presented to SOPUS and HEP Operating.
+The agreement HFS Puget Sound on June 28 and July 15, 2024, covering various process units at Puget Sound Refinery to address the alleged noncompliance.
+HFS Puget Sound believes that it is set forth in a Consent Decree lodged in federal court on January 30, 2024.
+The Consent Decree was subject entitled to a review indemnification for certain of the matters described above.